earthly/website/blog/_posts/2024-01-30-showboaters.md

 <figcaption>This J solution uses dyadic operators yet is clear and direct to those who know J (or so I've been told)</figcaption>

 The Scala solution is actually where complaints can come.
-In almost all cases, if you are inheriting code like that – code that reads a host and a port for a weather service and then gets the forecast for your city - if you inherit code like that, and its not in context of research chaining effects - then someone is showboating.
-It's a simple problem, expressed in a complex way.
-Maybe to show off or maybe for self entertainment.
-Sometimes people make things complex to keep themselves interested.
+In almost all cases, if you are inheriting code like that – code that reads a host and a port for a weather service and then gets the forecast for your city - if you inherit code like that, and it's not in the context of research chaining effects - then someone is showboating.
+It's a simple problem expressed in a complex way.
+Maybe to show off or maybe for self-entertainment.
+Sometimes, people make things complex to keep themselves interested.

 It can be hard to impute reasons behind a solution without all the context.